0. Outline

 1. Prototype

-Not really much to tell, you can see how it works in the video hopefully.
+Not really much to tell, you see how it works in the video hopefully.

 2. Hardware components

-Beside the IR-array and the Microcontroller board that controls it (Raspberry Pi Pico W), I am using a Raspberry Pi 5 and the Raspberry Pi Camera Rev 1.3.
+Beside the IR-array and the Microcontroller board that controls it (Raspberry Pi Pico W), I am using a Raspberry Pi 5 and the quite oldish Raspberry Pi Camera Rev 1.3.

-It is of course a challenge to map the 24x32(=768 FIR) pixels/sensors to the 300x400 camera pixels because the angle of vision of either component does not match.
+It is somewhat of a challenge to map the 24x32(=768 FIR) pixels/sensors to the 300x400 camera pixels because the angle of vision of either component does not really match (actually not an issue with the geometry of the assembly itself, see this picture).

 3. Program development

-I've relied solely on the picamera2 github resources (see link, mostly the "overlay" examples), so everything is programed in Python.
+Everything is programed in Python, and I've relied on the picamera2 github resources (see link, mostly the "overlay" examples).

 4. Improvements

 As usual, you can improve all sorts of things, such as making the color transitions smoother, as said, or speeding things up in general.
-So this page will be updated soon.
+Thinking one step further, you can also use Tensor Flow for overlaying real-time object detection.
+I won't discuss those subject-matters further on this project page.